trampgeek/jobeinabox/README.md

 ## Building your own image locally (strongly recommended)

 If you wish to
-build your own version locally, make sure you have docker and docker-compose installed.
+build your own version locally, make sure you have docker-compose installed.
 Then pull this repo from github, cd into the jobeinabox directory and edit docker-compose.yml to suit your own needs.
 In particular you should change at least the following two lines: